OmniFocus Tags Directory

 Waiting for something?

-If you asked someone to do something and you’re waiting for them to let you know that the task is completed or to provide something tangible (e.g., a report), consider tagging the action with both the person’s tag and an “On Hold” ⏸ Waiting tag.
-If you have the Pro upgrade, create a Waiting Perspective to track everything you’re waiting for conveniently.
+If you asked someone to do something and you’re waiting for them to let you know that the task is completed or to provide something tangible (e.g., a report), consider tagging the action with the person’s tag and an “On Hold” ⏸ Waiting tag.
+If you have the Pro upgrade, create a Waiting perspective to track everything you’re waiting for conveniently.

 ↑ Table of Contents